icons8/lunacy-docs/docs/release-notes/index.md

 ![Vector tool](Images/VectorTool.png)

 - [Help!](https://docs.icons8.com)
-- Symbols: we started saving the symbols!
-If you open a file and there're some symbols, Lunacy preserves these symbols on saving.
-Expect the complete support of symbols in the next release.
+- Symbols: we’ve just started to provide the basic functionality for saving symbols in output files!
+Expect the extended set of operations with symbols in the upcoming releases.
-- You can add, delete, and rename the pages now.
+- Added functionality to add, delete, and rename pages.
-- Vertical align for text
+- Added vertical alignment for text
-- We fully support lowercase and UPPERCASE parameters in the .sketch files now (before, we were reading, but not saving them)
+- Lowercase and UPPERCASE parameters are now fully supported in the .sketch files now (in previous version there was ability to read, but not to save them)
-- The objects on an artboard have the constraints now (we only had it for the groups before)
+- Added constraints for the objects on an artboard (in previous version these constraints could only be applied to groups)
-- The artboards have the "Adjust content on resize" setting now.
-When enabled, the objects move; if not, crop.
+- Introduced new setting to artboards named as "Adjust content on resize".
+When enabled, objects could be moved; otherwise - cropped.

 ### Bug Fixes

-- Horizontal scroll!
+- Horizontal scroll is fixed!
 Sorry for breaking it in the last release.
 - If an object partially crosses an artboard, it's nested in the artboard now
 - Uploading to the cloud fixed
 - Crash fixed when an object had the dimensions of less than 1 px